KCarpenter-data-analysis/add-date-time-period-to-ESO-electricity-demand-files/README.md

 •	Look to automate process within GitHub when new data files are added along the lines of this article [Automating Data Pipelines with Python & GitHub Actions](https://towardsdatascience.com/automating-data-pipelines-with-python-github-actions-c19e2ef9ca90).

-•	Investigate outputting the DataFrame as a parquet file rather than as a CSV file in order for the datatypes particularly datetime objects to be preserved.

 *Licensing*